-With on-campus courses focusing on acquiring linguistic and cultural skills and a required Study Abroad program in two other cultures, such as Argentina, France, Germany, Spain, Russia, China, or the Middle East, you will engage in personal interactions and discover other civilizations first-hand.
+With on-campus courses focusing on acquiring linguistic and cultural skills and a required Study Abroad program in two other cultures, such as Argentina, France, Germany, Spain, China, or the Middle East, you will engage in personal interactions and discover other civilizations first-hand.
 You will also have the opportunity to develop a dynamic Christian worldview as you encounter differing cultural values and beliefs.

 The World Languages major is designed to equip students to interact in authentic situations in three languages beyond English and to live intentionally as global citizens.
 The major focuses primarily on proficiency, specifically developing listening, speaking, reading, and writing skills as well as cultural awareness.
 Furthermore, through the Study Abroad program, students will be enrolled in advanced language and civilization courses in Grace College’s member institutions abroad and have opportunity to apply their faith in the context of other cultures.

 Examples of courses in this major:

 Students are put in the presence of authentic, unsimplified Spanish and are trained to use it in the dynamic context of communication.
 The emphasis is placed on oral proficiency, the development of skills, self-expression and cultural insight.

 This course is intended to be an intensive learning course for students without prior knowledge of Mandarin Chinese dialect or written Chinese.
 The emphasis is placed on Chinese Pinyin Romanization system, Chinese characters, the development of language skills in listening, speaking, reading and writing and cultural insight.